Samsung/tizen-docs/docs/application/dotnet/get-started/index.md

-# Get started
+# Get Started

 You can create the Tizen .NET applications in C#.
 You can also use the Tizen .NET APIs to access the Tizen platform-specific features.

 ## Environment configuration

 If you are using Windows or macOS, you can use Visual Studio Tizen extension to develop .NET application.
-You can create a Tizen .NET application project with the Project Wizard tool in Visual Studio Tools for Tizen.
+You can create a Tizen .NET application project with Project Wizard tool in Visual Studio Tools for Tizen.
 When you create a new project with a specific template, Project Wizard uses it to automatically create basic functionalities, and default project files and folders for the application.

-The Visual Studio Tools for Tizen extension is registered in Visual Studio Marketplace.
+Visual Studio Tools for Tizen extension is registered in Visual Studio Marketplace.
 You can [install the extension](../../vstools/install.md) from Visual Studio Marketplace in the Visual Studio IDE.

 - To download Visual Studio 2017 for Tizen, click [download](https://marketplace.visualstudio.com/items?itemName=tizen.VisualStudioToolsforTizen).
 - To use the latest version of Visual Studio, [download](https://marketplace.visualstudio.com/items?itemName=tizen.VSToolsforTizen) Visual Studio Tools for Tizen for Visual Studio.